geneontology/noctua-repl/README.md

 ## REPL examples

-Get all of the meta-information for the current instance.
+Get all of the meta-information for the current instance. *It is suggested that you run this as your first command at the beginning of every session*.

 ```node
 get_meta()